Simon Russell Beale

-Early years
+Early life and education

 Beale was born on 12 January 1961, one of six children of Captain, later Lieutenant General, Sir Peter Beale and his wife Julia née Winter.
 He was born in Penang, Malaya, where his father was serving in the Army Medical Services.
-His father later, from 1991 to 1994, served as Surgeon-General of HM Armed Forces.
-Several other members of Beale's family have pursued successful careers in medicine.
+From 1991 to 1994, Beale's father served as Surgeon-General of HM Armed Forces.
+Several other members of Beale's family have successfully pursued careers in medicine.

-Beale was first drawn to performance when, at the age of eight, he became a chorister at St. Paul's Cathedral and a pupil at the adjoining St Paul's Cathedral School.
+Beale was first drawn to the performance arts when, at the age of eight, he became a chorister at St Paul's Cathedral and a pupil at the adjoining St Paul's Cathedral School.
 His secondary education was undertaken at the independent Clifton College in Bristol.

 His first stage performance was as Hippolyta in A Midsummer Night's Dream at primary school.
-In the sixth form at Clifton he also performed in Rosencrantz and Guildenstern Are Dead, a play in which he would later star at the National Theatre.
+In the sixth form at Clifton, he also performed in Rosencrantz and Guildenstern Are Dead, a play in which he would later star at the National Theatre.

-After Clifton, he went to Gonville and Caius College, Cambridge, and obtained a first in English, after which he was offered a place to undertake a PhD.
-He pursued further studies at Guildhall School of Music and Drama, graduating in 1983.
+After Clifton, he attended Gonville and Caius College, Cambridge, and obtained a first in English, after which he was offered a place to undertake a PhD.
+He pursued further studies at Guildhall School of Music and Drama, finishing in 1983.